benjaminmisell/misell_cymru/content/posts/pycon-2019.md

 By Monday many people had to leave, or had just spent too much time out the previous evening so everything was a bit slow to get going, but the conference went on; there was a need for even more exchanging of knowlege!
 The keynote on this morning was possibly the best keynote I've ever had the pleasure of viewing live (from the front row too - advantages of getting there early).
-Tobias introduced us to some events in history where humans in their messy nature had to support multiple systems (such as calendars) or had to change from one to the other simultaniously (like the side of the road to drive on, which was changed in Sweden as recently as the late 20th century).
+Tobias introduced us to some events in history where humans in their messy nature had to support multiple systems (such as calendars) or had to change from one to the other simultaneously (like the side of the road to drive on, which was changed in Sweden as recently as the late 20th century).
 He showed us some ways humans have dealt with these successfuly, and not so successfuly (for those concerned Sweden changed rather successfuly).

 The next talk I attended was on writing secure python code.
 This was one of the talks I live tweeted instead of taking notes on so I'll put the thread here instead.
 Live tweeting as a form